Research & Scholarship

 Philosophy of medicine

-Choudhury, D., Jotterand, F., Casenave, G. & Smith-Morris, C. (in press, 2014).
+Choudhury, D., Jotterand, F., Casenave, G. & Smith-Morris, C. (2014).
 “Independent Donor Ethical Assessment (IDEA): An Aim towards Standardized Donor Advocacy”, Progress in Transplantation.

 Jotterand, F. & Giordano, J. (2012).
 “Deep Brain Stimulation and Changes in Personal Identity: Addressing Ethical Questions, Issues and Approaches” in James Giordano (Ed.)
 Advances in Neurotechnology: Ethical, Legal and Social Issues.
 Volume 1: Premises, Potential, and Problems.
 Boca Raton: CRC/Taylor-Francis.

 Jotterand, F. and Alexander A.A.
 (2011).
 “Managing the “Known Unknowns”: Theranostic Cancer Nanomedicine and Informed Consent” in Sarah J. Hurst (Ed.), Biomedical Nanotechnology (Methods in Molecular Biology).
 New York: Humana Press.